 Other dental specialists may be called upon, such as endodontists who may be asked to perform root canal therapy and/or restorative dentists who may need repair or rebuild fractured teeth.
 If injured teeth cannot be saved or repaired, dental implants are often utilized as replacements for missing teeth.

-The proper treatment of facial injuries is now the realm of specialists, well versed in the emergency care, acute treatment and long-term reconstruction and rehabilitation of the patient.
-To speak to one of our specialists, please call (503) 646-7101, or use the form below to schedule an appointment.
+The proper treatment of facial injuries is now the realm of specialists, well versed in emergency care, acute treatment, and long-term reconstruction and rehabilitation.
+Please call (503) 646-7101 to speak to one of our specialists or use the form below to schedule an appointment.